 - We believe Civil Rights are our birthright.
 Our Constitutional government establishes a framework to provide and expand rights and freedoms–not restrict them.
-To this end, we must protect and restore all the Constitutionally-mandated rights to all our citizens, including voting rights, freedom to worship without fear of intimidation or harassment, freedom of speech, and protections for all citizens regardless of race, gender, age or We honor and respect tribal laws and jurisdictions.
+To this end, we must protect and restore all the Constitutionally-mandated rights to all our citizens, including voting rights, freedom to worship without fear of intimidation or harassment, freedom of speech, and protections for all citizens regardless of race, gender, age or disability.
+We honor and respect tribal laws and jurisdictions.

 - We support Indigenous women’s right to access, own, develop and control land and its resources.
 We affirm that now is the time for the U.S. implementation of the UN Declaration on the Rights of Indigenous Peoples and to honor existing treaty rights and fulfill promises made.

-- We believe that all women’s issues are issues faced by women with disabilities and Deaf women.
-As mothers, sisters, daughters, and contributing members of this great nation, we seek to break barriers to access, inclusion, independence, and the full enjoyment of citizenship at home and around the world.
+- We believe that all women’s issues are issues faced by women with disabilities and Deaf As mothers, sisters, daughters, and contributing members of this great nation, we seek to break barriers to access, inclusion, independence, and the full enjoyment of citizenship at home and around the world.
 We strive to be fully included in and contribute to all aspects of American life, economy, and culture.